lcbiplove/removefiles/README.md

 ```
 Compile the file.
 Now, place the file in the folder you want to delete.

+## Limitations

+1.The file you want to delete mustn't have readonly attribute in properties.
+	- To make all files in a folder attribute <b>uncheck readme</b> from the parent folder.
+2.The directory shouldn't have <b>whitespace</b> character

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.